EliasCampos/minorm/README.rst

     Person.drop_table()

-Create a new instance in db by calling :code:`save` method:
+Create a new instance or update existing one in db by calling :code:`save` method:

 .. code:: python